KelvinCold1234/News-Poster-Extension/README.md

 # News Poster for X

 A Chrome extension that generates customizable news posts using the OpenAI ChatGPT API and populates them in X's composer with a hotkey.
 Posts can be formatted to your style (e.g., grabber, word/char range, optional source).
+Support continued development with a donation via PayPal!

 **Download from Chrome Web Store**: [Insert Store URL]